Kotlin/kotlin-by-example/examples/02_control_flow/02_Loops.md

 </div>

-1. Defining an iterator in a class.
+1. Defines an iterator in a class.
 It must be named `iterator` and have the `operator` modifier.
-2. Returning the iterator that meets the following method requirements:
+2. Returns the iterator that meets the following method requirements:
   * `next()`: `Animal`
   * `hasNext()`: `Boolean`
-3. Looping through animals in the zoo with the user-defined iterator.
+3. Loops through animals in the zoo with the user-defined iterator.

 The iterator can be declared in the type or as an extension function.